T-monius/launchschool/130/challenges/advanced_1/notes/ocr_numbers.md

     * Join them into one sring (with commas if necessary)

 #### Step 1
+  + Build a regex to parse by newlines
+    * `OCR` class
+    * The initial match will be independent of size
+  + Build another regex
+    * `OCRDigit`
+    * Checks size
+    * Here is where an error could be thrown
   + Hash with string for `0` and `1` as the key
     + The given integers are the values
   + Array of acceptable sizes
     + Sizes of strings that can form digits
     + The array can be updated as digits are added

+#### Step 3
+  + Parse the string for newlines
+    * First group is top half
+    * Second is middle
+    * Third is bottom (should be all blank)
+  + Take each set of "newline splits"
+    * Split these sections by consecutive three characters
+    * Combine each associated section for an index (top, middle, bottom) by a newline
+    * Store them in an array